 Similar to how an air handler works with an AC, an air handler works as a team with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than producing it, and the air handler helps move all that heated or cooled air.

 Air handlers are not blowers.
 This confuses some of our customers, but it's not too complex and we're happy to explain the difference.
 An air handler contains the blower, and several other parts inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-The warm air inside your home is pulled into the system through return ducts and then go over a refrigerant coil.
+The warm air inside your home is drawn into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
 Sure, the equipment is more complex than that, but the process itself is easy to break down and comprehend.

-Understanding all of your home’s heating and cooling parts for the Champaign climate is probably a little unrealistic, but there are a couple things that can be helpful to you as a homeowner.
+Understanding all of your home’s heating and cooling components for the Champaign climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
 If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Chief/Bauer Service Experts a call at 217-689-2469 or set up a free appointment online today.